Henry-Amusah/art-gallery-website/README.md

 Phase 1 portfolio project

 ## Instructions
-Download the zip file
+1. Download the zip file
-Extract the file and open the art-gallery folder your prefered text editor pull up
+2. Extract the file and open the art-gallery folder your prefered text editor.

 ### pull up your terminal or open the art-gallery folder in a terminal and run the following commands...
-"npm install" to install the necessary dependencies type "gulp" to spin up the scss compiler
+3. "npm install" to install the necessary dependencies
+4. type "gulp" to spin up the scss compiler

-finally, open with live server.
+5. finally, open with live server.